dmfrodrigues/feup-sdis-proj2/doc/data-storage.md

 Upon starting this protocol, a node $r$ should perform the following actions:

 1. If $r$ has not stored that datapiece and has no pointer saying its successor stored it,
-     1. It replies with an error
+     1. It replies with success.
 2. If $r$ has stored that datapiece:
      1. It deletes the datapiece.
      2. It replies with success.